 The mission of the Ramsey County Bar Foundation is to provide financial support to programs in the Ramsey County geographic area that benefit the legal profession, improve the quality and accessibility of justice, and would otherwise attract the interest and support of Ramsey County lawyers.

-The following organizations were recipients of grants from the foundation during the 2015-2016 fiscal year:
+The following organizations were recipients of grants from the foundation during the past year:

 Children’s Law Center of Minnesota received a grant to support direct representation of children in foster care, advocacy of systems reform, education and outreach.